DeveloperOwl/flipside.io/README.md

 ##For Using FLIPSIDE.IO:

-For all the developers who want to integrate their sites using **flipside** you just need to provide your
+For all the developers who want to integrate their sites using **flipside** you just need to provide your Flipkart affiliate API Key(Access Token).

 For the code to work, you'll need to generate an access token through your affiliate account.